DexAmph/Chat-stream/README.md

 # Chat Streamer
-Streams chat messages to external services.
+Streams in-game messages to Discord or any other external service prepared to accept a JSON payload.